Sync with Git

 - Username: The Git author username to match with the authentication token.

 - Authentication Token: The token needed to authenticate with remote repository provider, such as GitHub or BitBucket.
 If you have two-factor authentication (2FA) enabled on your account, it is unlikely you will be able to use your username and password.
-Instead, generate a Personal Access Token or App Password (see list below for links to documentation for your Git system).
+Instead, generate a personal access token or app password with the scope outlined below.

 Once complete, click Done and the repository settings will be persisted for future operations.
 The author details and token can be updated as needed.